(Disclosure: Some of the links below may be affiliate links)

-We have already covered Exchange Traded Funds (ETF) in details.
+We have already covered Exchange Traded Funds (ETF) in detail.
 Earlier, I have mentioned that ETFs used arbitrage to follow closely the price of the index.
 If the price of the stocks in the index goes up, the price of the ETF should follow.
 And if the price of the stocks goes down, the price of the ETF should follow as well.
 But if the price of the ETF goes up because of stock market trading, something should correct the price quickly.
 This is where arbitrage plays a big role.

 In this post, we are going to see how Exchange Traded Funds are created.
 And also what is arbitrage?
 How it makes sure the price of ETF stay in sync with the price of the index.
 It is a bit of a complicated subject.
 But I think it is important to know exactly how a financial instrument is working before investing in it.

 Creation and Redemption